forestgrape/coronavirus/10_vaccines/vaccine_safety.md

-> ##### Comment 9.12. (adapted 19./24.12.21/8.1.22)
+##### Comment and Clarifications in View of Vaccine Mandates
-> (originally published in the updated section)
+> (originally published in the updated section on 9.12. and adapted 19./24.12.21/8.1.22)
-> The formulations in this chapter are often *dramatic*.
-(20.12. changes to more factual formulations in work)
+> Some formulations in this chapter are dramatic. // 20.12. changes to more factual formulations in work
 > * Once to motivate investigations/publications on the cell and tissue tropism and to opt against vaccination of the young until the mechanisms of action are clarified/published.
-> * To some extent the formulations are left dramatic since not only vaccine are recommended but often pushed or even mandated even for the young.
+> * To some extent the formulations are/were left dramatic since not only vaccine are recommended but often pushed or even mandated even for the young.
 Across the world a large share of the people below 30 years is not yet vaccinated and additionally repeated vaccination - commonly referred as 'boosters' - is considered/carried out.

 > Many mentioned of the speculative even if they should occur are likely rare, possibly 1 in 100 or 1000 or less.
 Possible adverse effects often are random and depend for example on how accurately the vaccine is administrated to the deltoid muscle and whether a draining lymph or a tiny blood vessel is hit.

-> In my opinion, the current spike targeting vaccines are not ideal for epidemiological reasons since the outer part of spike mutates frequently is a determinant for the tropism.
+> Besides possible adverse effects, spike targeting vaccines also have epidemiological risks since the outer part of spike mutates frequently is a determinant for the tropism.
 The frequent mutations make escape forms likely and many mutations can change the tropism.
 A change in tropism can change the disease pattern - positive and negative.
-From an epidemiological perspective it is not obvious whether anti-spike immunizing those not at risk has advantages.
-From an individual perspective, it is a weighting of possible adverse effects versus the protection provided.
-For people at risk for severe Covid, vaccination is recommended though.
+It is not obvious whether anti-spike immunizing those not at risk has advantages on virus evolution.
+From an individual perspective, it is a weighting of possible adverse effects versus the effects on SARS-2 infections/protection provided (both short-term and long-term).

-> The speculative adverse effects below are most relevant for children or repeated vaccination.
+> The speculative adverse effects below are most relevant for children and/or repeated vaccination.

+##### Transparency of adverse Effects
-> 9.12. *Transparency of adverse Effects:* If it there would known that there are previously unknown/unpublished adverse events from the vaccines, in my opinion the most important is to go transparently public.
+> If it would known that there are previously unknown/unpublished adverse events, in my opinion the most important is to go transparently public.
-> * A fond for the affected could be founded. // Founding should be possible e.g. (direct or even indirect) profits and possibly scaled through an insurance.
+> * A fond for the affected could be founded. // Founding should be possible - on option is (direct or even indirect) profits and possibly scaled through an insurance.
 > * Supervision and if necessary treatments and other precautions measures could be initiated if it would be necessary and helpful.
 > * Trying to hide possible adverse effect could have high costs both within and between societies and countries - and the world.
 To costs likely scale with time.

+##### Transparency and Democracy
-> 9.12. *Transparency and Democracy:* For democracy transparent and honest information is key.
+> For democracy transparent and honest information is key.
 Democracy and a state were everybody is equal before law in agreement with the human rights, may not be possible without transparency.
 The longer transparency and equality before law are lost, to harder it is to reintroduce them.